TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.57.md

 ---

-Jehovah our God be with us, as he was with our fathers: let him not leave us, nor forsake us;
+May Yahweh our God be with us, as he was with our fathers.
+Let him not leave us, nor forsake us;